mozilla/pkipolicy/rootstore/policy.md

 The root CA operator MUST complete Mozilla’s [Process for non-Technically-Constrained Subordinate CAs][Process-for-External-CAs] (including successful review and approval by Mozilla) before a new externally-operated subordinate CA begins issuing certificates under any of the following conditions:

-- The subordinate CA operator will obtain a non-technically-constrained (per section 5.3.1 of this policy) CA certificate, and the subordinate CA operator is not approved by Mozilla to issue the type of certificates (email, TLS, or EV TLS), which they will be able to issue under the new CA certificate.
+- The subordinate CA operator will obtain a unconstrained (per section 5.3.1 of this policy) CA certificate, and the subordinate CA operator is not approved by Mozilla to issue the type of certificates (email, TLS, or EV TLS), which they will be able to issue under the new CA certificate.
-- The root CA operator is cross-signing a root certificate of a CA operator who is not currently in Mozilla’s root store.
+- The root CA operator is cross-signing a CA certificate of a CA operator who is not currently in Mozilla’s root store.
-- The root CA operator is cross-signing a root certificate of another CA operator who is currently in Mozilla’s root store, but the other CA operator has been approved for different trust bits (email, TLS, or EV TLS) than those trust bits that will be recognized under the cross-signed certificate that it will be receiving.
+- The root CA operator is cross-signing a CA certificate of another CA operator who is currently in Mozilla’s root store, but the other CA operator has not been approved for the same trust bits (email or websites) or EV, and those trust bits or EV will be recognized under the cross-signed certificate that it will be receiving.

 We reserve the right to not approve subordinate CA certificates.
 This includes (but is not limited to) cases where we believe that approval of a subordinate CA operator would cause undue risks to users’ security.
 Mozilla is under no obligation to explain the reasoning behind such decisions.